Nana2929/ORA-modrl/report.md

   <figcaption>Table 6.
 RDC and CS facility locations </figcaption>
 </figure>

-Figure 6 shows .
-Here we discover that RDC does not receive anything in both phases, so the figure only shows columns of CSs.
+We find that RDC does not receive anything in both phases, so the table only shows columns of CSs.
 We could see that the supplier in Sari ships 117 units of food under all scenarios; 39 units of shelter under scneario 3 and 4; 0 water under scneario 1 and 117 units of water under the rest, to the CS in the same province.
 Averagely speaking, the 3 commdoites sent to the same CS are usually supplied by the same supplier.

 <figure>